Road maintenance funding bids

 National Productivity Investment Fund

-Resurfacing of unclassified roads of economic importance i.e.: industrial estates and bus routes countywide
+£1.83 million: Resurfacing of unclassified roads of economic importance i.e.: industrial estates and bus routes countywide

+£0.506 million: Refurbishment of key traffic signal installations, to include replacement of life expired "plastic coated" traffic signal poles.
 Upgrading of our UTMC system to give improved levels of operational efficiency in the monitoring and management of the road network.

 Safer Roads Fund

-- Speed management measures - gateway features on the approaches to Barnard Castle and a 20 mph zone within the town.
+- speed management measures - gateway features on the approaches to Barnard Castle and a 20 mph zone within the town

-- Pedestrian movements - new and improved pedestrian crossing points in Barnard Castle.
+- pedestrian movements - new and improved pedestrian crossing points in Barnard Castle

-- Carriageway delineation
+- road delineation

 Local Highways Maintenance Challenge Fund (2017/18)

-Further funding of £75million has been made available by the Department for Transport in 2017/18.
+Funding of £75million has been made available by the Department for Transport in 2017/18.

-Resurfacing of Strategic Roads
+Resurfacing of strategic roads